- When does the application open?

 The deadline to submit a complete application is November 1 by 11:59 p.m.
 ET.

 Applicants can improve their chances of gaining a fellowship by reading all sections of this website to ensure an understanding of the fellowship program areas, the eligibility requirements, and the application instructions.
 Applicants should allow enough time to develop a comprehensive, well-presented, and error-free applicant statements and other documents.
 It is critical to contact references early to provide them time to prepare thoughtful letters of recommendation.
 Do not submit documents that exceed the mandated page or word limit.
-If invited for an interview, prepare to articulate your interests and background, and be able to discuss how your science relates to policy.
+If invited for an interview, prepare to articulate your interests and background, and be able to discuss your demonstrated interest in or involvement with policy or policymaking.

 You may apply to up to two fellowship areas via STPF.
 Keep in mind that each fellowship area is distinct from the others, with a unique focus and requirements.
 It is necessary to submit a separate application for each fellowship area.
 Click here for more information about the program areas.
 Note: Additional fellowships are available via our science and engineering partner societies.